Our goal with this article is to empower you with honest and reliable knowledge to understand the cost of your potential cabinetry renovation.

 À la Carte Services:

 You will pick a few companies to work with.
 They will work with you to complete their part of your project.
 You will write checks to each company.
-You will have a sense of how much each part is costing.
+Each company will give you an idea of how much their part costs.
 You can choose between companies based on their reputation and pricing.
-You may need to hire a general contractor to help coordinate the different vendors.
+A general contractor may be needed to help coordinate the different vendors.
 You will get an “Individualized Package” from multiple companies.

 These services include the overall design and function of your space.
 They take many factors into consideration such as your existing space, your wants and needs, and your budget.
 Pricing may be done on an hourly basis or on a percentage of project costs.
 This chart should help provide a basis for budgeting your project.